EdenWuyifan/baseball-pitch-prediction/README.md

 **Script**: `derive_plate_labels.py`

-Once we have `(plate_x_pred, plate_z_pred)` for each test video, we apply the MLB strike-zone geometry to produce the final submission labels.
+Once we have `(plate_x_pred, plate_z_pred, strike_proba)` for each test video, we apply the MLB strike-zone geometry and the classifier-informed hybrid logic to produce the final submission labels.
+High-confidence strike probabilities can override the coordinate-only decision near the zone boundary (mirroring the notebook’s approach).

 ```bash
 python derive_plate_labels.py \